kubernetes/enhancements/keps/sig-node/5359-pod-level-swap-control/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+The following alternative was considered and ruled out, because people seem to favor predictability in this area.
+In any case, I'll keep this here for reference.

+One potential concern with the `Disabled` mode is that it forces the API to allow pod owners to disable swap, regardless of the `swapBehavior` setting configured by the admin at the kubelet level.

+This is problematic because swap is fundamentally a system-level resource that impacts node stability and cannot be isolated per pod, as is possible with CPU and memory.
+In practice, disabling swap could negatively affect other pods, since the kernel would be unable to swap out memory pages from the pod with `swapPolicy.mode` set to `Disabled`, even if those pages are never actively used.

+Looking ahead, we might want to introduce more sophisticated kubelet-level swap behaviors that can make dynamic decisions based on pod hints and real-time memory usage.
+Locking into the `Disabled` mode now could limit future flexibility.

+An alternative approach could be renaming `Disabled` to `PreferNoSwap`, signaling a preference rather than an absolute restriction.
+Under the `LimitedSwap` behavior, this would effectively opt the pod out of swap, while leaving room for future behaviors that allow selective swap usage for pods that prefer to avoid it.

+However, if the goal is to consistently allow pod owners to opt out of swap across all swap behaviors, keeping the `Disabled` mode may be the appropriate choice.

 ## Infrastructure Needed (Optional)